 Applicants previously admitted for a specific semester who did not enroll will be required to complete a new application form for admission.
 Students who wish to continue enrollment should pre-register for the succeeding semester.
 Former students previously enrolled at Bishop State Community College, who have not been in attendance for one semester, excluding the summer, will be required to complete a readmission application form.
 (If these students have attended college elsewhere during this period, they must follow the admission process required of all transfer students.)
 Readmitted students must comply with any curriculum or policy changes.
-Readmission to Specialized Programs:

-Students seeking readmission to specialized programs (such as Nursing, Physical Therapist Assistant, and Health Information Technology) should refer to the Student Handbook for that particular program.
-The program handbook takes precedence over the readmission regulations stated in this Catalog.
+Readmission to Specialized Programs: Students seeking readmission to specialized programs (such as Nursing, Physical Therapist Assistant, and Health Information Technology) should refer to the programs section of the catalog for that particular program.